zhanghaicang/carbonmatrix_public/README.md

+**Notes**\
+Please visit our new repository at <https://github.com/CarbonMatrixLab/AbX for AbX>.
+This repository will continue to host the code for CarbonDesign.

 ## CarbonMatrix Team
 **Aims**\
 We aim to develop large-scale generative AI models for protein structure prediction and protein design.
 We have already released CarbonDesign, and we plan to release more models soon.